Medical Students as Educators (Virtual)

 OBJECTIVES:

 Brief Description: The Medical Students as Educators (MSaE) Online elective is a 4-week online teaching practicum for 4th year medical students (all campuses) interested in teaching and learning in academic medicine.
-Students in this rotation will complete course work on SOLE, accumulate classroom observation hours, meet on zoom conference calls with the director and other MSaE students, plan and execute a final project related to curriculum development.
+Students in this rotation will complete course work on SOLE, accumulate teaching observation hours, meet in a virtual environment with the director (and other MSaE students), plan and execute a final project related to curriculum development.
 The aim of this rotation is to equip students with the knowledge to develop basic teaching and assessment skills necessary and useful in any residency discipline.

 Note: MSaE Online Module Specific Learning Objectives will be provided in the elective syllabus.